-And with nearly a third of parents in London and many in other parts of the UK not getting their child into their wanted school, families need to think hard about what to do and whether making an appeal is their next step.
+Primary school admissions letters are out on Friday 16 April.
+As in previous years, it is likely that many parents will not get their child into their preferred school.
+Families will therefore need to think hard about what to do and whether making an appeal is their next step.

 Above all else - don’t panic, keep calm and look at all of your options.

 What should you do if your child doesn't get the school of their choice?

 Accept the school that has been offered and arrange to visit it with your child.
 This will give you a safety net and ensure that you don’t lose the place and end up having to send your child to a less desirable school.

 Ask to be put on the school you want’s waiting list.
 Even with the most popular schools places can come up all the way to the beginning of term.

 Even if the waiting list is long, there’s lots of movement after offer letters come out, with some parents rejecting their place in favour of another school.
 If this happens the available places are offered to the next person on the list.
 Importantly, being on the list or your position on it has no bearing on your right of appeal or your likely success with an appeal, but it is a good indicator of where your child is in the queue.
 You can stay on the waiting list indefinitely, however, you may not want to move your child once the autumn term has started.

 Get in touch with your local authority and let them know that you want to appeal.
 All of the information you’ll need and deadlines etc. will be on the authority’s website in the schools and education section and you will be sent all of the forms etc that you’ll need to complete.